CivicTechTO/archives/_projects/Civic Hall Toronto.md

 categories:
   - status/unknown
 ---
 Our programming and events **foster a culture of collaboration** across sectors and fields,  provide a supportive and collaborative space for **learning, creating, and testing new ideas**, and **encourage greater resident involvement** in the design of public services and policy.

+Awaiting further content from the community's oral historians.